Search

 Pseudorabies Virus (PRV) structure showing the DNA core, capsid, tegument layer, and glycoprotein envelope.

 The genetic sequence of PRV reveals its complexity as a DNA virus with a genome structure that allows it to evade host immune responses effectively.
-Research indicates that PRV can remain latent in infected animals and reactivate under stress conditions, creating ongoing challenges for disease control.
+Detailed technical data from Iowa State University’s Veterinary Diagnostic and Production Animal Medicine highlights that PRV can remain latent in infected animals and reactivate under stress conditions, creating ongoing challenges for disease control.

 Pseudorabies Virus transmission pathways infographic showing direct contact aerosol and indirect transmission routes between pigs